harluss/springboot-microservices-space-port/README.md

 - Global exception handling
 - Custom mapper for DTOs
 - Unit tests with Junit5 and REST-assured
-- Integration tests with Testcontainers
+- Integration tests with Testcontainers and WireMock
 - Swagger documentation
 - Service Discovery with Eureka Service
 - API Gateway
 - Tracing with Sleuth and Zipkin
+- Cloud Config

 ### API Gateway